Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications

 \subsection{Plan of the paper}

 In section \ref{Shimuraset} we recall generalities regarding modular forms and special points on a Shimura set over a totally real field.
 Then section \ref{exp:Wald} describes an explicit Waldspurger formula connecting Rankin--Selberg central $L$-values in an anticyclotomic family and toric periods on the Shimura set, leading to an $\ell$-integrality of these $L$-values.
 Sections \ref{s:nv} and \ref{s:nv-Hecke} constitute the core of the paper.
-In section \ref{s:nv} we prove mod $\ell$ non-vanishing of the Rankin--Selberg central $L$-values in the CM case, via refined Fourier analysis and Ratner's ergodicity of unipotent flows.
-Then section \ref{s:nv-Hecke} establishes the main result on mod $\ell$ non-vanishing of self-dual Hecke $L$-values.
+In section \ref{s:nv} we prove mod $\ell$ non-vanishing of the Rankin--Selberg central $L$-values in the CM case, via automorphic representation theory and Ratner's ergodicity of unipotent flows.
+Section \ref{s:nv-Hecke} establishes the main result on mod $\ell$ non-vanishing of self-dual Hecke $L$-values.
 In the last section we describe an application to the CM Iwasawa main conjecture.